-Oilseeds planting in Andhra Pradesh have already affected due to poor rains over the state, initially or at the time when planting was ideal.
-Groundnut (-26%), Sesamum (-58%) and Sunflower (-70%) plantings badly suffered in the state.
+Oilseeds planting in Andhra Pradesh have been already affected due to poor rains over the state when planting was ideal.
+Groundnut (-26%), Sesamum (-58%) and Sunflower (-70%) plantings have suffered in the state.
 However, Soybean and Castor seed plantings were satisfactory in AP.